pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 This project is mainly technical.
 Yet, here are some motivations.
-An exclusive money-based economy is one where goods or services are systematically exchanged against a fixed notion of money, to the exclusion of anything else.
+An exclusive money-based economy is one where goods or services are systematically exchanged against a fixed notion of money, to the exclusion of any other money, or anything else.
 Exclusive money-based economy does seem quite natural to all of us.
-Yet, taking a step back, it has a few
+Yet, taking a step back, it has a few downsides:
-downsides:

--   Liquidity problems can cause exchanges that are not otherwise dependent on this money, to be halted.
+-   A lack of this money can cause exchanges that would not otherwise dependent on this money, to be halted.
 -   It is often unclear who produces this money and for what purpose.
     Nowadays, are Central Banks producing the money, or Private Banks?